 CV’s are not what will get you the position or even an invitation to talk.
 I only look closely at the CVs of those applicants who comply with a few other things first.

 3. Reading is King

-Since I don’t value CVs that much, I asked the developers instead to describe two of their projects, what was their role there and why they are proud of it.
-I even said (in bold letters) that I don’t respond if this criterium is not met.
+Since I don’t value CVs that much, I asked the developers instead to describe two of their projects, their role, and why they are proud of it.
+I even said (in bold letters) that I don’t respond if they don’t meet this criterium.
 More than half of the applicants just sent me their CV and took themselves out of the race.
 I specified that the job is fulltime remote (written in capital letters) and there were still enough dev’s who asked for part-time or if they had to relocate.
 That is not a deal-breaker but not a good start.

-If the recruiter sees that you didn’t read closely she will think that you don’t care.
+If the recruiter sees that you didn’t read closely, she will think you don’t care.

 4. The Cover Letter

 I get it, you probably apply to many jobs, and you don’t want to spend the time to understand what the company is doing and write a cover letter specifically for that case.
 (Although that gives you a significant advantage since only 5% did that).
 The cover letter is what makes you stand out.
 It makes the recruiter either curious or bored.
 Take the time to write a compelling one.
 Tell the recruiter something about yourself.
 Touch the recruiter on an emotional level.

 Use the word “I” often because it shows self-confidence.
 Don’t try to sound professional by using standard phrases.
 You can be funny and even a little provocative.
 Be colorful but never grey, never mainstream.
 The cover letter defines if the recruiter looks at your CV with interest or not.
 95% of all applications look alike.
 Stand out by showing that you are a unique human.

 Ideally, your self-description is about ten lines of text in two paragraphs.

 Here are a few examples I used as self-descriptions in cover letters: